Frequently asked questions about clinical trials

 No, not all clinical trials involve receiving treatment.

-Some clinical trials are observational studies, where participation may include cognitive screenings, physical exams or providing information about your lifestyle.
+Some clinical trials are observational studies, and participation may include cognitive screenings, physical exams or providing information about one’s lifestyle.

 In observational studies, persons without a dementia diagnosis or memory loss concerns may volunteer to help us learn about the differences in brain health.